zzxwill/oss/intl.en-US/SDK Reference/Python/Image processing.md

 -   Authorized access

-    Authorized access allows you to customize an image style, HTTPS access, and cascade operations.
+    Authorized access allows you to customize an image style, access images through the HTTPS protocol, and perform cascade operations.

     Run the following code to generate a signed URL for IMG: